Last Updated on October 7, 2022

 Schwinn High Timber

 Get the Schwinn High Timber if you want a beginner bike that won’t break your bank.
-This is one of the most affordable trail mountain bikes on this list because of its stock parts.
+This is one of the most affordable trail mountain bikes because of its stock parts.
 But don’t take this lightly because this is made for the trails.

 Just don’t go too overboard on this one and ride it on aggressive downhill trails.
 Nonetheless, this also serves as a service bike for pavements.
 Its frame is made from aluminum alloy, along with its cranks.

 It also has twist shifters which is a bit unique for mountain bikes.
-You simply twist the shifters that are wrapped around the sides of the grips if you want to shift gears on any riding position.
+You simply twist the shifters wrapped around the sides of the grips if you want to shift gears in any riding position.

 You do this instead of pushing the trigger shifters using your thumb.
-It also has stock knobby tires from Schwinn, as well as a quick-release seat post that makes it easy for you to adjust the saddle height.
+It also has stock knobby tires from Schwinn and a quick-release seat post that makes it easy for you to adjust the saddle height.